juxt/yada/dev/resources/user-manual.md

 ## Resources

-Resources are defined by __resource models__, which are just data.
+Resources are defined by __resource models__, which are just data, and yada's defining feature.

+Resource models should be defined ahead-of-time wherever possible, before the server starts listening for HTTP requests.
+Doing so will expose the resource model to tooling.
+However, you are free to create them dynamically on every request if necessary.

+Once complete, resource models are used to create request handlers, which serve HTTP requests targeting the resource.

+### Writing resource models

-In Clojure, resource models are usually authored as map literals but they can be derived programmatically from other sources.
+In Clojure, resource models are usually defined as map literals, but naturally they can be derived programmatically from other sources.

-Resource models are defined by a strict schema, which ensures that resource models are properly specified before using them in request handlers.
+Internally, resource models are defined by a strict schema, which ensures that they are properly specified before they can be turned into request handlers.

 ```clojure
 (require '[yada.yada :refer [resource]])